mathews225/OctoPrint-Enclosure2/README.md

-# OctoPrint-Enclosure
+# OctoPrint-Enclosure2

-**Control pretty much everything that you might want to do on your raspberry pi / octoprint / enclosure**
+**Control pretty much everything that you might want to do on your raspberry pi / octoprint / enclosure2**

 Here is a list of possibilities:
-* Temperature sensor on your enclosure or near your printer
+* Temperature sensor on your enclosure2 or near your printer
-* Heater on your enclosure and keep the temperature nice and high for large ABS
+* Heater on your enclosure2 and keep the temperature nice and high for large ABS
 * Active cooling for good PLA printing
 * Mechanical buttons to pause and resume printer jobs
 * Multiple filament sensors for dual or more extrusion
-* Alarm when enclosure temperature reaches some sort of value
+* Alarm when enclosure2 temperature reaches some sort of value

 Find the plugin useful?
 Buy me a coffe.
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/VitorHenrique/2)